Sainsbury's boss sorry for money song gaffe

 It was one of a round of dozens of interviews to explain details of the planned tie up with Asda, the company's biggest deal to date.

-Mr Coupe said: "It was an unfortunate choice of song" and apologised if he had offended anybody.

-The song is from the musical 42nd Street, which Mr Coupe said he had seen last year.
+The song, We're in the Money, is one of the key tunes used in the musical 42nd Street, which Mr Coupe said he had seen last year.

-He busked some lines from it: "We're in the money, the sky is sunny, let's lend it, spent it, send it rolling along", while sitting waiting to be interviewed.
+He busked some lines from it: "We're in the money, the sky is sunny, let's lend it, spend it, send it rolling along," while sitting waiting to be interviewed.

 - Suppliers fear Sainsbury's price squeeze